Skip to footer content

 • The DatabaseContext class is used to interact with the database.

-• client.Database.EnsureCreated(); ensures that the database table exists.
+• client.Database.EnsureCreated(); ensures that the database and the table exist.

 • client.Students.ExecuteDelete(); clears any existing data from the Students table.